 St. Petersburg metro map

-If you want to see how does St. Petersburg metro map look like, here’s the link to the official website of St. Petersburg metropolitan that has the most updated information.
-There are plans to add some new stations to the map (and not only to the map), but it takes aged to build a new metro station in St. Petersburg due to the presence of underground rivers and the fact that St. Petersburg is located on multiple islands.
+If you want to see how does St. Petersburg metro map look like, here’s the link to the official website of St. Petersburg metropolitan that has the most relevant information.
+There are plans to add some new stations to St. Petersburg underground system.
+However, it takes ages to build a new metro station in St. Petersburg due to the presence of underground rivers and the fact that St. Petersburg is located on multiple islands.

 Most beautiful metro stations in St. Petersburg

-1. Avtovo Station
+1. Avtovo Station – the most beautiful one

 Avtovo station is a highlight of St. Petersburg metro.
 I was lucky to live just two stations away from Avtovo and was passing this station every single time I needed to go to the city centre.
 Avtovo is fantastic, and it looks like a room of some palace – marble walls, chandeliers and dim light.
 The best time to visit the Avtovo metro station is around 12- 2pm on weekdays, so you can see the station quite empty and take a good photo of it.

 Another one of my favourite metro stations in Saint Petersburg is Zvenigorodskaya and Pushkinskaya.
 These two are actually just one station where you can change from the purple line to the red one, so it’s one station but two platforms and two vestibules.
 Both stations are actually very different.
 Zvenigorodskaya is newer and it’s decorated with green granite and white marble.
-It also has a very beautiful mosaic art at the end of the platform.
+It also has some very beautiful mosaic art at the end of the platform.
 Pushkinskaya station is dedicated to the famous Russian poet – Alexander Pushkin (he wrote Eugene Onegin and many other novels and poems) and also looks impressive with the statue of A.S.
 Pushkin at the end of the platform.

-Admiralteyskaya is one of the deepest stations in the world (the second deepest to be precise – it’s located 102 meters below the ground level) and it has not one, but two escalators.
+Admiralteyskaya is one of the deepest metro stations in the world (the second deepest to be precise – it’s located 102 meters below the ground level) and it has not one, but two escalators.
 I like the decoration of the station in the purple tones as well as the vestibule at the ground level.
-Admiralteyskaya metro station is located just a few steps away from the Hermitage museum, so you can go and look at the foyer of the station before heading to the Hermitage.
+Admiralteyskaya metro station is located just a few steps away from the Hermitage museum, so you can go and look at the foyer of the station before heading to the Hermitage Museum.

 Narvskaya metro station in St. Petersburg is dedicated to the hard work of the people of USSR.
 It’s a typical USSR-style monumental station and it has high-reliefs of different respectable professions during the USSR on its walls.
 Make sure to check them out!

-5. Kirovskiy Zavod
+5. Kirovskiy Zavod – the grey marble one

 Another impressive station of St. Petersburg metro is Kirovskiy Zavod (Kirovskiy Factory).
 It’s decorated with grey marble and has a very special illumination – it looks like there is no ceiling there, just a sky above you.
 It’s the next station after Avtovo and it’s a station before Navskaya, so you can visit them all in one journey.
 Some of the best metro stations in Saint Petersburg are located on the metro line number 1 (or the red line), so it’s pretty easy to visit them all in 1 hour or so.

-6. Ploshad Vosstaniya
+6. Ploshad Vosstaniya – the centric one

 One of the busiest stations of St. Petersburg subway or underground is Ploshad Vosstaniya, but it’s also one of the most beautiful St. Petersburg metro stations that you need to visit.
 It looks like a proper tunnel and it’s decorated with beautiful metal art.
-It’s a very central station – if you exit there, you can find one of my favorite affordable restaurants in St. Petersburg, ObedBufet (read my post about the best budget-friendly restaurants in St. Petersburg) and the biggest shopping mall in St. Petersburg, Galeria, is a few steps away as well.
+It’s a very central station – if you exit there, you can find one of my favourite affordable restaurants in St. Petersburg, ObedBufet (read my post about the best budget-friendly restaurants in St. Petersburg) and the biggest shopping mall in St. Petersburg, Galeria, is a few steps away as well.

-7. Obvodny Kanal
+7. Obvodny Kanal – the “space ship”

 Obvodny Kanal is a station that I rarely used in St. Petersburg (also because it opened not so long ago – it’s a great example of modern metro stations in St. Petersburg), but it looks interesting, and to me, it resembles a spaceship.

-I’ve got a lot of blog posts about St. Petersburg, so feel free to check them out (St. Petersburg post category).
+I’ve got a lot of blog posts about St. Petersburg, so feel free to check them out (St. Petersburg post category)!